Snapchat Lawsuit

 Exposure to Online Predators

 There have been numerous accounts of online predators preying on children and teens through Snapchat.
-Recently, New Mexico has filed a lawsuit alleging that Snapchat failed to protect underage users and instead recommended accounts from complete strangers that groomed victims into sending explicit pictures of themselves over the app.
+Just this year, New Mexico Attorney General Raúl Torrez achieved a significant milestone when the court denied Snapchat’s motion to dismiss his case alleging that Snapchat failed to protect underage users and instead recommended accounts from complete strangers that groomed victims into sending explicit pictures of themselves over the app.

 Holding Snapchat Accountable